tristanisham/zvm/README.md

   contributors and developers.
 - `ZVM_SET_CU` Toggle the automatic upgrade checker.
 If you want to reenable the checker, just `uset ZVM_SET_CU`.
-- `ZVM_PATH` sets the install location for ZVM.
-Set the environment variable to the parent directory of where you've placed the `.zvm` directory.
+- `ZVM_PATH` replaces the default install location for ZVM Set the environment variable to the parent directory of where you've placed the `.zvm` directory.

+## Settings
+ZVM has additional setting stored in `~/.zvm/settings.json`.
+You can manually update version maps, toggle color support, and disable the automatic upgrade checker here.
+All settings are also exposed as flags or environment variables.
+This file is stateful, and ZVM will create it if it does not exist and utilizes it for its operation.

 ## Please Consider Giving the Repo a Star ⭐